dudaka/ctypesgen-windows-demo/README.md

 ```

 The script will:
-- Download MinGW-w64 automatically if not found
+- Clone MinGW-w64 source from Git repository if not found
-- Extract and configure it for ctypesgen use
+- Create a GCC wrapper using the system cl.exe compiler
-- Set up environment scripts
+- Set up environment scripts for ctypesgen compatibility
 - Test the installation

 #### 2. Verify MinGW setup